frederic-perez/AmE-dictionary/data/idioms.md

 __old maid__ An old woman who has never been married or has never had a sexual relationship.
 __old school thinking__
 __on (someone’s) behalf__ For the benefit, interest, or support of someone; as an agent, representative, or in place of someone.
+__on (someone’s) wrong side__ Displeasing to someone; provoking someone’s anger, contempt, or dismissal. _The best way to get through this class is to say nothing unless called upon, and to make sure you don’t get on the teacher’s wrong side!_
 __on a daily basis__ Every day. _They work with the team on a daily basis._
 __on a dime__
 __on a high horse__ To act as if you are better than other people.